davidtr99/uav_fsm/README.md

 Authors: David Tejero Ruiz & Miguel Gil Castilla

 ## About
 This project aims to model the interacton of UAVs by using artificial forces.
-This architecture allow to generate emergent swarm behaviours from individual simpler rules.
+This architecture allows to generate emergent swarm behaviours from simpler individual rules.
+Automatic formation of regular polyhedron, obstable avoidance, follow-the-leader algorithm implementation, etc.

 This repository contains a python script to simulate the proposed forces testing different parameter settings in various scenarios.